Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ,	Duration
 FROM	dbo.moreSong;
 ```
+This essentially copies everything from `dbo.moreSong` into `dbo.Song`.

 ### SELECT INTO

 `SELECT INTO` is an interesting example of syntactic sugar.
 It both **DDL** and **DML** because it comprises `CREATE`, `SELECT`, and `INSERT`.

-Put simply, allows us to easily _copy_ data from one table by creating another table.
+Put simply, allows us to easily _copy_ data from one table into a new table.

 ```sql
 SELECT